maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-3/test-3__passage-3.md

 **Video Script Prompt**

 **Target a specific use case:**
-"Help learners understand the key technological innovations that made modern skyscrapers possible and the analytical methods used in the book."
+"Help learners understand the key technological innovations and the myths surrounding skyscraper construction."

 **Focus on a specific source:**
 "Focus on the next 15 vocabulary words.
 For each, provide a short English meaning and a simple example sentence from the text."